avcreation/FlaskEasyStarter/README.md

 This will install all the required packages, starting with Flask and Flask-SQLAlchemy.

 # TODO #
-Add easy_install support for windows.
+- Add default view
+- Add default template